 In order to identify various combinations of countries efficiently, the descriptor may appear twice for each service, once giving a list of countries and/or groups of countries where the service is intended to be available, and the second giving a list of countries and/or groups where it is not.
 The latter list overrides the former list.
-If only one descriptor is used, which lists countries where the service is intended to be available, then it indicates that the service is not intended to be available in any other country.
-If only one descriptor is used, which lists countries where the service is not intended to be available, then it indicates that the service is intended to be available in every other country.
-If no descriptor is used, then it is not defined for which countries the service is intended to be available.
-See table 19.
+If only one descriptor is used, which lists countries where the service is intended to be available, then it indicates that the service is not intended to be available, then it indicates that the service is not intended to be available, then it indicates that the service is intended to be available in every other country.
+If no descriptor is used, then it is not defined for which countries the service is intended to be available (see table 19).